Is Boric Acid Safe Around Cats? Everything You Need to Know – Fumi Pets

 Boric acid is not as hazardous as many other home pesticides, insecticides, and flea control solutions.
 Unless a significant quantity is consumed, a healthy adult cat is unlikely to get severely sick.
 The symptoms typically go away when the boric acid exits the body, and there are usually no long-term consequences.
 Young kittens, old cats, and cats with chronic illnesses may be particularly vulnerable.

-READ: What are the Main Causes of Bobbed-Tail Kittens?
+READ: Can Kittens Be Twins?
 Everything You Need To Know - Fumi Pets

 Symptoms